Military history of Asian Americans: Filipino Americans

 Filipinos served the Union cause while some enlisted with the Confederates in Louisiana, serving in the Confederate Army.
 The majority of Filipino recruits during the war served in the Union Navy.
 Pictured is Corporal Felix Cornelius Balderry, one of two Filipinos to serve in the Union Army was born in the Philippines, belonged to the 11th Michigan Volunteer Infantry Regiment, Companies A and F, fighting in the Battles of Resaca and Kenesaw Mountain, and the siege of Atlanta.

 Filipino American, Felix Cornelius Balderry, served in the Union's Michigan 11th Infantry.
 Other Filipino Americans served in the U.S. Navy aboard the Little Ada, the Conemaugh, and other ships.

 There are accounts of Filipino Americans serving in Louisiana with the Confederacy during the Civil War; one served aboard the C.S.S.
 Alabama, and some served in the Louisiana Zouaves.

-More than a hundred documented Native Hawaiians also served in the Civil War, however due to poor record keeping of non-white combatants, the origin of some participants like Prince Romerson have been claimed by both the Filipino and Native Hawaiian communities as many are listed under anglicised names such as "John Boy" with no other information other than as being from "The Sandwich Islands" with dark eyes, hair and complexion.
+More than a hundred documented Native Hawaiians also served in the Civil War, however due to poor record keeping of non-white combatants, the origin of some participants like Prince Romerson have been claimed by both the Filipino and Native Hawaiian communities as many are listed under anglicized names such as "John Boy" with no other information other than as being from "The Sandwich Islands" with dark eyes, hair and complexion.

-During World War II, up to estimated 400,000 Filipino men served in the United States Military, Miscegenation laws in the united states prevented Filipinos marrying american women, despite this many Filipino males who served in the United States military cohabited with white females.
-For example, the state of California refused to grant licenses for Filipino soldiers to marry what the state calls "white women".
-Chapain Noury said to the Chief of Chaplains said "It jus happens that there are very few filipina girls here and consequently they have to out with white girls.
-As I said there is great number of our Filipino soldiers are now living for several years with white girls and were never married..... and they have children."